Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### 3.1.1 Definition of Key Variables and Terms
-   - **Overlap Distance**: Defined as the total length (in meters) of each bus route that falls within a 150-meter buffer zone around MRT lines.
+We defined **Overlap Distance** as the total length (in meters) of each bus route that falls within a 150-meter buffer zone around MRT lines.
 This variable quantifies the extent to which a bus route runs parallel to an MRT line.
-   - **Buffer Zone**: A 150-meter radius around MRT lines, which we assume sufficiently captures potential redundancies in coverage by nearby bus routes.
+The **Buffer Zone** used is a 150-meter radius around MRT lines, which we assume sufficiently captures potential redundancies in coverage by nearby bus routes.
 The [Land Transport Master Plan 2040 ](https://www.lta.gov.sg/content/ltagov/en/who_we_are/our_work/land_transport_master_plan_2040.html)(LTMP 2040) focuses on creating a more integrated and sustainable transport system.
 Although specific buffer zone distances aren't always detailed, the plan emphasizes enhancing public transport connectivity and reducing travel times, which aligns with our use of the buffer zone.
-   - **Redundant Route**: Defined as any portion of a bus route that overlaps significantly with an MRT line within the buffer zone, making it a candidate for potential rerouting.
+Lastly, **Redundant Route** is defined as any portion of a bus route that overlaps significantly with an MRT line within the buffer zone, making it a candidate for potential rerouting.

 #### 3.1.2 Features Available / Unavailable